ksandstr/sneks/README.md

 Goals
 -----

-It's intended that eventually various advantages of IPC architecture (as dictated by use of a microkernel) will be put to use towards latency minimization, compartmentalization of poorly-behaved software ("the JavaScript question"), and bold new approaches to distributed and concurrent data access.
+It's intended that eventually various upsides of IPC architecture, as dictated by use of a microkernel, will be put to use towards latency minimization, compartmentalization of poorly-behaved software ("the JavaScript question"), and bold new approaches to distributed and concurrent data access.